Best Crypto Exchanges for Beginners

 2. Binance - Best for Low Fees and Variety

-Binance is the world's largest cryptocurrency exchange by trading volume, offering the most comprehensive selection of cryptocurrencies and trading pairs.
-Whilst it has more features than pure beginners need, its basic interface is still accessible.
+Binance is the world's largest cryptocurrency exchange by trading volume, and you can access the most comprehensive selection of cryptocurrencies and trading pairs available.
+Whilst it has more features than you may need as a pure beginner, its basic interface should still feel accessible and straightforward.

 Key Features